 The estate tax is a tax imposed when someone passes away prior to property being transferred to their heirs.
-To establish whether you owe an estate tax, the government will look at the fair market value of everything you own at time of death including cash, securities, real estate, business interests, insurance, trusts, annuities, life insurance proceeds, 401(k)s, and other assets.
+To establish whether you owe an estate tax, the government will look at the fair market value of everything you own at time of death, including cash, securities, real estate, business interests, insurance, trusts, annuities, life insurance proceeds, 401(k)s, and other assets.

-While most Americans aren’t subject to the federal estate tax, when Massachusetts residents add up all their assets many find that they are over the $1 million threshold without even realizing it due to high real estate values.
+While most Americans aren’t subject to the federal estate tax, when Massachusetts residents add up all their assets many find that they are over the $1 million threshold due to high real estate values.
 Life insurance is also included in an estate’s value, even though it pays out to another person.
 However, because each individual has a $1M Massachusetts estate tax exemption, reducing or eliminating estate tax exposure is entirely possible for individuals and couples with effective estate plans.